sjp38/hackermail/USAGE.md

 Working Directory
 -----------------

-Working directory is a directory to save the fetched mails and hanckermail's metadata.
+Working directory is a directory to save the fetched mails and hackermail's metadata.
 You may think this as something similar to `.git` directory of git.

 You can explicitly set the path to the directory using `HKML_DIR` environment